archethic-foundation/aeip/AEIP-2.md

 For instance, a NFT could have a set of properties describing the image source (either base64 encoding or external link) as well as other properties to identify the asset.

-Properties are defined in array of object, so we can extend it later with the addition of new attribute being backward compatible.
+Array of object define the properties, so we can extend it later with the addition of new attribute being backward compatible.

 ### Collection